jaideepjoshi/GEMmaker_Demo/README.md

 apt-get install nano
 nano install.sh
 ```
 Copy the contents of the install.sh script in this repo into this file within your pod.
 Be sure to change the <user> parameter to your username.
 This file will execute the fastq-dump command from the batch of SRAtoolkit executables and download all 36 pairs of fastq files onto your storage claim.
-In order to
+In order to do this, we need a list of SRA accession IDs.
+This is copied in this repo as `SraAccList.txt`, however you should download it for yourself and copy the results.
+It can be downloaded locally [here](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=359795) by clicking the 'send to' link and going to 'file', then downloading the Accession List format.
+Create a new file `workspace/<user>/input/SraAccList.txt` and copy the results of this query into it.